-The Royal Oak Nature Society is a volunteer group working with the City to protect and promote the usage of Royal Oak's two nature preserves: Cummingston Park & Tenhave Woods.
-We are also in the process of creating an arboretum in the northern section of Worden Park East.
+The Royal Oak Nature Society is a volunteer group working with the City to protect and promote the usage of Royal Oak's two nature preserves, Cummingston Park & Tenhave Woods.
+We are also in the process of developing an arboretum & wildflower garden in the northern half of Worden Park East.
 Go to the "Announcements" link for more information about the arboretum & wildflower garden.

 Both Cummingston Park & Tenhave Woods are nature areas that are over 20 acres in size and are heavily wooded with lined trails.
 They are open daily to the public from dawn to dusk.
 Dogs are not allowed inside either nature area.
 To learn more about why dogs are not allowed in these parks, please link on to "Why Dogs Are Not Allowed In Our Nature Parks".

 Wearing boots while in the parks is recommended during the winter and spring months.
 Using insect repellant and dressing appropriately is advised from late spring through the end of summer.

 To learn more about the parks, please come to our naturalist led nature walks.
 To find out when & where they are scheduled, link on to "Nature Walks".
 Park locations can be found by linking on to "Park Locations" and from that page, there are links to trail maps of the two nature parks.